 Researcher, Superalignment Team · OpenAI · 2024

-Fired after writing an internal board memo about cybersecurity vulnerabilities.
+Fired after raising cybersecurity concerns internally and sharing a security memo with board members.
+OpenAI cited a separate alleged information leak as the reason for termination; Aschenbrenner said the security memo was a major factor.
 Later published the influential 'Situational Awareness' essay arguing AGI is imminent and labs are unprepared.

 This extensive essay series, spanning roughly 165 pages, argues that artificial general intelligence could plausibly arrive by 2027 based on a detailed analysis of three converging trends: continued growth in compute budgets, steady improvements in algorithmic efficiency, and the unlocking of additional capabilities through better scaffolding and fine-tuning of existing models.
 Aschenbrenner, who was a researcher at OpenAI before his departure, presents what he calls the 'straight-line extrapolation' case, arguing that no fundamental breakthrough is required for current approaches to reach transformative capability levels if current trends continue.
 The essay examines the national security implications of this timeline, arguing that AGI development represents a geopolitical event on the scale of the Manhattan Project and that the United States government is dangerously unprepared for its arrival.
 He also warns about the security vulnerabilities of leading AI labs, the risks of an uncontrolled intelligence explosion, and the inadequacy of current alignment techniques for systems that may rapidly surpass human intelligence.
 The series generated significant attention within both the AI safety community and national security circles, and its detailed technical arguments about scaling trajectories have become reference points in debates about the pace of AI progress.